zhakypadil/bot-discount/README.md

 ## Admin Panel

-Access the admin panel to manage business codes:
+Access the admin panel to manage the system:

 ```bash
 npm run admin